kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 > As this is bound into that node avoid using this in production.

 The type *local* we're using now can not be dynamically provisioned.
 A new *PersistentVolume* needs to be defined only rarely, for example to your personal cluster once a new physical disk is added.
 After that a *PersistentVolumeClaim* is used to claim a part of the storage for an application.
+If we create multiple *PersistentVolumeClaims* the rest will stay in Pending state, waiting for a suitable *PersistentVolume*.

 **persistentvolumeclaim.yaml**